Sign up below to get notified by email when we launch:

 - Temporary housing: Also called "Loss of Use" coverage, temporary housing can pay for additional living expenses if you can’t live in your house because of a problem covered by the insurance.
 For example, if your apartment catches on fire and you have to stay elsewhere while it’s being repaired.

 Renters insurance doesn’t cover floods since the National Flood Insurance Program has a flood insurance policy.
-It also doesn’t cover your roommate’s possessions or your vehicles, powered boats, electric scooters, or aircraft.
+It also doesn’t cover your vehicles, powered boats, electric scooters, or aircraft.

 We also offer earthquake insurance in addition to your base Goodcover policy through our partner, Palomar.